diffix/reference/docs/led-issues.md

 | C00 | 0   | 0   | NLE  |
 | C01 | 1   | 1   | ???4 |

 Here we evaluate C01 based on four AIDVs.
-It could very well happen that the right-hand C01 evaluates to NLE while and the bucket passes LCF, in which case the output is not suppressed.
+It could very well happen that the right-hand C01 evaluates to NLE while the bucket passes LCF, in which case the output is not suppressed.
 However, the left-hand query may well have been suppressed because of the C02 evaluation on three AIDVs.
 This allows the attack to succeed.
 The left-hand query `WHERE A OR V` was suppressed, while the right-hand query `WHERE A` was not suppressed.
 This verifies to the attacker that a different seed was used as the basis for the left-hand LE decision versus the right-hand LE decision, which in turn verifies that the victim V must have been involved in the right-hand LE decision, which in turn verifies that the victim has attribute A.

 **Victim does not have attribute A:**